-The Office of Personal and Career Development assists students in their preparation for life after graduation by assisting them with career selection, self discovery, writing resumes, interview skills, internship opportunities and more.
+The Office of Personal and Career Development assists students in their preparation for life after graduation by helping them with career selection, self discovery, writing resumes, interview skills, internship opportunities and more.

 The Center for Global Programs and Studies is committed to the internationalization of Wake Forest University.
 Contact them with any questions about study abroad programs.

 Learning Assistance Center

 The Learning Assistance Center (LAC) provides study skills training and counseling.
 Students can learn to read critically, take notes effectively, manage their time, improve their motivation, increase their reading speed, and prepare for tests.

 Wake Forest University has multiple libraries to serve undergraduate and graduate students, faculty, staff and the community.